 And with different bonus categories, holding both cards ensures you're earning the maximum amount of points on any spending you do – whether that's swiping your Amex Gold card while eating out or grocery shopping to get 4x the Amex Membership Rewards or paying for your next trip with your Chase Sapphire Preferred card to earn 2x the Chase Ultimate Rewards points.

-But remember: You should only open both cards if you can afford to.
+But remember: You should only open one (or both) of these cards if you can afford to.
 Credit cards are serious business.
 You should never apply for a credit card if you're already in debt, and never charge more to a credit card than you can afford to pay off immediately.

 Bottom Line